iPhone SE 2 (2018) preview

 The battery capacity is expected to increase slightly, from 1,640mAh to 1,700mAh, but this may be offset by the inclusion of a larger and therefore more power-hungry screen, measuring 4.2in rather than the current 4in.

-This will apparently be made possible by reducing the size of the bezels, but this change isn't expected to be as radical as seen on the iPhone X. The Home Button is expected to remain on the iPhone SE 2.
+This will apparently be made possible by reducing the size of the bezels, but this change isn't expected to be as radical as seen on the iPhone X. This Chinese report from Feb 2018 says the iPhone SE2 will have a similar design to the current SE, and the Home Button is expected to remain.
+The report states that it will still maintain the classic iPhone shape and the front button to support fingerprint scanning.

 The current iPhone SE costs the following in the UK: